Japan Crude Cocktail: First Oil Crisis 1973

 The Yom Kippur War between Israel and Arab nation resulted in the first oil crisis internationally.
 In October 1973, the Organisation of Petroleum Exporting Countries’ (OPEC) started an oil embargo, targeted at nations thought to be supporting Israel during the conflict.
 The countries primarily targeted were Japan, US, Canada, UK and the Netherlands.
 Originally, oil exports from Arab nations were to be reduced by 5% monthly until Israel met the demands of the Arab nations.
 However, in December, a full embargo was put in place, restricting all trade of oil.
 Following the events of this first oil crisis, Japan became more aware to their vulnerability to external oil prices and began focusing on increasing their self-dependence on their own natural resources and energy sources.
 Their whole oil industry was redesigned.

 The first oil crisis resulted in recession, inflation and a trade deficit in Japan as all purchasing power was removed from Japan and given to the Arab oil producing nations.
 In regard to the JCC, the ban on supply heavily increased import prices.
 Crude oil import prices rose by 300% globally.
 In 1970, almost 85% of Japan's crude oil imports came from the Middle East.

-Global Financial Crisis 2007-2008
+2008 financial crisis

-The Global Financial Crisis 2007-2008 (GFC) was one of the greatest periods of extreme economic stress since the 1930s.
+The 2008 financial crisis was one of the greatest periods of extreme economic stress since the 1930s.
 Thousands of businesses suffered heavy losses and/or bankruptcy, with millions of people losing their jobs.
 The intense period of recession's influential impact on the JCC is highly notable, observed in the first spike seen in 'Crude oil import Prices in Japan 1980-2019' graph.

 Worldwide, oil demand heavily relies upon income rather than market demand.
 When Gross Domestic Product (GDP) is in elevated periods, disposable income is greater, allowing for increased purchase of goods.
 This creates dependent relationship oil consumption growth rates have with GDP growth rates.
 It can be observed that in periods of high GDP growth rate, oil consumption growth rates soon also increase.
 The same can be said for decreases in GDP grow rates.